MicahElliott/flowrist/README.md

 shortcomings.
 I didn't discover magic until too late in the game (and so haven't tried to invent the right patterns for it there), but that's a good place to start.

+## So why not just use Canary?

+As a Colemak variant, I wanted to make [Canary][6] work for me.
+It made some good steps to reduce redirects, especially some bad ones, and SFBs are fantastic. `crst` works well, and `g` is nice there, and `f` is good on RHS.
+But here's what I couldn't live with:

+- `m` could never work alongside `n` on right-hand.
+Way too much LSB and redirects from it.

+- More divergent from Colemak than was necessary, especially in the core with `f` and `c` moving.

+- `r` and `l` together on ring was breaking my wrist with the upward DSFBs.

+- Reaching for `w` didn't suit my hand.

+Side note: I originally hated the `one` pattern, but ended up with it in Flowrist anyway, and decided that it was acceptable since I had a magic workaround for it.
+But then I got used to it, and now don't feel that it's so godawful.

 ## FAQs